Causality in the Time of Cholera¶

 Instructions (read aloud in your group): Your group’s task is to use the facts described below to devise a test of the theory that a waterborne organism/pathogen is responsible for infecting humans with cholera.
 Your test must be feasible with the technology and resources available at the time.
 Your test must also be falsifiable; that is, it must be possible that you find evidence inconsistent with the waterborne germ theory of cholera’s spread.
 The questions on this worksheet will walk you through developing your test.
 You do not have to use all of the facts below in devising your test, but try not to use information beyond what you are told below.

-In Ghost Map, you learned about how John Snow was able to convince the people of London that Cholera was a waterborne disease and not spread by miasma (a great lesson in the fact that not all data science requires machine learning :)).
+In your reading, you learned about how John Snow was able to convince the people of London that Cholera was a waterborne disease and not spread by miasma (a great lesson in the fact that not all data science requires machine learning :)).

 In early 1854, Snow noticed that numerous cholera cases clustered around the Broad Street pump in the neighborhood of Soho in London.
 Like nearly all of the water supply of London, the pump was a public source of drinking water, cooking water and water for all other household chores for anyone who wanted it.
 Indoor plumbing was almost completely unheard of at this time, which meant that individuals from all walks of life obtained their water from public pumps like the Broad Street pump that were located on street corners throughout the city.